VinceNolan999/ms2-surfs-up-ireland/README.md

 ---
 ## <u>Testing</u>

 - Navbar
-    - Clicking on the links from each page takes you to the correct location.
+    - Clicking on the menu links takes you to the desired section.
-    In addition the correct link is highlighted as the active page.
-    - On gallery and Navbar clicking 'Nicola' brand takes to main page.
+    - navbar brank link disabled
-    - drop down menu works correctly on each page.
+    - hamburger menu appears at relevant view width and drop down menu works crorrectly

+- Map and Location Section

+    - Googlemaps responsive, markers are shown and when pressed the information section including image is changed (all markers checked and correct)

+- partner links

+    - all 5 links tested and redirect to a new tab of the correct website

+- Contact Page.

+    - each input box hightlights light blues as intended  (helps with contrast)
+    - fill in field warning for input boxes present if left blank.
+    - fill in field with email address correctly displayed
+    - fill in field for textarea.
+    - Form completed with correct details to test reciept of message.
+         - send email button wording changes to 'sending'
+         - sent! alert box appears requiring a click on ok. (correct)
+         - 'sending' button returns to 'send email'
+         - contact from is reset.
+         - Emails is recieved from Emailjs, this confirms contact form working as intended.

 - Footer
-    - Clicking Facebook takes you to Facebook.com in a new tab
-    - Clicking Facebook takes you to twitter.com in a new tab
-    - Clicking Facebook takes you to youtube.com in a new tab
-    - Clicking Facebook takes you to instagram.com in a new tab
+    - Clicking the footer icons takes you to the correct website opened in a new tab.
-        - Checked for all pages.

-- Upcoming Events.

-   - Hovering over images transitions them larger with no visible issues.

-- Gallery
-    - All images have transition effect on hover with no obvious issues.
-Number of columns changes depending on virtual device used.

-- Contact Page.
-    - testing revealed missing 'required' and also contact form not acting as expected.
-Bootsnipp template contact form did not start with the 'form' heading and was not displaying the 'please fill in this field' for the input boxes as a result.
-    This has been fixed.

-    - test: left first name blank.  pressed submit, box red outline  around all boxes and 'please fill in field'.
-    - test: left first name entered.   pressed submit, red outline in empty boxes and 'please fill in field' shown in last name.
-    - test: invalid email entered.
-Requested valid email and red outline.
-    - test: valid email entered and works as expected.
-    - test: all inputs completed except comment box.  red outline on comments and 'please fill in field' shown.
-    - test: all fields completed correctly.
-Upon submit the entry's act as thou they are sent and form resets.

 ### Functionality testing

-- Mozilla Browser used to run Gitpod and developer tools used to test , solve problems, style and responsiveness.
+- chrome Browser used to run Gitpod and developer tools used to test , solve problems, style and responsiveness.
-Chrome developer tools used to check compatibility during project and to check on consistency of Mozilla dev tools.
+Chrome developer tools used to check compatibility during project and to check on consistency.

+- Mozilla Dev tools used to test in addtion to chrome dev tools.

+- No issues detected.

 ### Compatibility testing